jftuga/foxcolorbox/README.md

 # Fox Color Box

-This is a Firefox extension that allows you to change and customize browser Window colors.
+**FoxColorBox** is a Firefox extension that allows you to change and customize browser Window colors.
 When you open a new window, it will have a distinct color.
 You can also change colors by clicking on the extension icon: